-Streamflow variability due to potential human intervention or climate change is important for regional water supply planning and management.
+planning and management.
 Knowledge of streamflow variability and its trend is crucial for the socio-economic sector because any changing in streamflow is a limiting factor for the use of water resources.
-The streamflow decreasing trend, could result in important economic losses and affect health and human welfare, as well as the aquatic ecosystems.
+The streamflow decreasing trend could result in important economic losses and affect health and human welfare, as well as the aquatic ecosystems.
 One of the influential aims of the time series trend is to define the nature characteristic represented by the sequence of observations and predicted future values of the time series variable.
-The analysis of the observed data for changes and trends of streamflow data can be used to

-375 assess the impact of climate change.
+The analysis of the observed data for changes and trends of streamflow data can be used to assess the impact of climate change.
 The streamflow trend can estimate future water availability to maintain and sustain ecosystem functions.
 Moreover, streamflow trend analysis can also be used to predict any change in river flows for making water withdrawal decisions, which indirectly could improve drought management response.

-4.2 Low flow frequency analysis
+4.2 Low-flow frequency analysis

-Frequency analysis has focused on fitting a theoretical probability distribution function to the observed data and provides low

-- 380 flow estimates for any given return period.
+Frequency analysis has focused on fitting a theoretical probability distribution function to the observed data and provides low-flow estimates for any given return period.
 For each station, annual minimum streamflow was plotted using all the distributions.
-The goodness of fit was performed using Kolmogorov-Smirnov.
+The goodness of fit was performed using the Kolmogorov-Smirnov test.
 All the PDFs were ranked for streamflow at each station.
-Ranks, according to this three goodness of fit, showed a significant variation.
-In the case of annual minimum streamflow, various distributions were found to be the best fit for different stations, namely, Gamma, Gumbel, Lognormal 2P and Pearson type 3.
-Figure 4 shows the example probability of mean annual minimum flow for station 1.
-The estimated parameters were - 385 determined and shown in Table 5.
-The information on the return period of extreme events can be used in determining the risk management by extreme events such as hydrological drought, while the geographical station location and the surrounding environmental factors for the variation of streamflow.
-Table 6 shows the best-fit results of the K-S test and P-value results with their ranking. - 390 The purpose of the probability distribution fitting is to represent the low flow probability most accurately.
-Among all stations, it was found that among all distributions, the Lognormal 2P yielded the most cases of best-fit distributions, while the Gumbel and Gamma yielded the second and third amount of best-fits, respectively.
-Comparatively, it is proposed that Lognormal 2P distributions predict low flow discharges for all the rivers under analysis, which can be used in water quality and quantity management at gauged and ungauged areas.
-From this comparison, although 3-parameters in the probability distribution - 395 functions are more advantageous to fit the 7-day low flow sequences better.
-However, in Selangor region, 2-parameter is more suitable which optimally fits a 7-day mean annual minimum flow verified in the studies of Granemann et al. (2018) and Lelis et al. (2020).
-When the best fit probability distribution of the low flow series of the 7-day has been determined, the low flow discharge of the 7-day can be estimated according to any given return period.
-It should be noted that the research is station dependent on this analysis.
-Table 7 shows the return period of low flow at all streamflow stations.
-The 7-day mean annual - 400 minimum for recurrence interval of 10-year (Table 7) was used in the determination of minimum storage draft-rate for each station.
+Ranks, according to these three goodness-of-fit metrics, showed a significant variation.
+In the case of annual minimum streamflow, various distributions were found to be the best fit for different stations, namely, gamma, Gumbel, lognormal 2P and Pearson type 3.
+Figure 4 shows the example probability of mean annual minimum flow for station S01.
+The estimated parameters were determined and shown in Table 5.
+The information on the return period of extreme events can be used in determining the risk management by extreme events such as hydrological drought, while the geographical station location and the surrounding environmental factors determine the variation of streamflow.
+Table 6 shows the best-fit results of the KS test and p-value results with their ranking.

+Figure 4.
+Probability of mean annual minimum flow for station S01.

+The purpose of the probability distribution fitting is to represent the low-flow probability most accurately.
+Among all stations, it was found that among all distributions, the lognormal 2P yielded the most cases of best-fit distributions, while the Gumbel and gamma results yielded the second and third most cases of best fits, respectively.
+Comparatively, it is proposed that lognormal 2P distributions predict low-flow discharges for all the rivers under analysis, which can be used in water quality and quantity management at gauged and ungauged areas.
+From this comparison, although a threeparameter metric in the probability distribution functions are more advantageous, the 7 d low-flow sequences fit better.
+However, in the Selangor region, a two-parameter metric is more suitable, which optimally fits a 7 d mean annual minimum flow verified in the studies of Granemann et al. (2018) and da Silva Lelis et al. (2020).
+When the best-fit probability distribution of the low-flow series of the 7 d has been determined, the low-flow discharge of the 7 d can be estimated according to any given return period.
+It should be noted that the research is station dependent in this analysis.
+Table 7